Adaptive Cross-Layer Attention for Image Restoration: Introduction

-First, in order to address the problem caused by only referring to keys within the same layer in most attention modules, we propose a novel attention module termed Cross-Layer Attention (CLA), which searches for keys across different layers for each query feature.
-With the help of the deformation mechanism, CLA only attends to a small set of keys at different layers for each query feature.
+First, in order to address the limitation caused by only referring to keys within the same layer in most existing attention modules, ACLA module searches for keys across different layers for each query feature, and each query only attends to a small set of keys at different layers.
+We name the layers where keys are attended to by a query feature the referred layers of that query.

-Second, we propose an improved CLA termed Adaptive Cross-Layer Attention (ACLA) which selects an adaptive number of keys at each layer for each query, and searches for the optimal insert positions of ACLA modules.
-We deploy ACLA modules on commonly used neural network models, e.g. EDSR~\cite{EDSR}, for image restoration.
+Second, ACLA selects an adaptive number of keys at each layer for each query, and searches for the optimal insert positions.
+The two adaptive designs, the adaptive key selection and search for insert positions, are designed for both efficiency and effectiveness of the attention mechanism and they are inspired by neural architecture search.
+Because a query feature only attend to keys at previous layers where ACLA modules are available, ACLA enables automatic search for referred layers for each query.

+To demonstrate the effectiveness of the two adaptive designs, we deploy ACLA modules on a commonly used neural network model, EDSR~\cite{EDSR}, for image restoration.
 Extensive experiments on single image super-resolution, image denoising, image compression artifacts reduction, and image demosaicing demonstrate the effectiveness of our approach.
+Moreover, comprehensive ablation studies are conducted in Section~\ref{sec:ablation_study} to explain the superior performance of ACLA over its competing methods, as well as the superiority of the two adaptive designs for ACLA.
+In particular, ACLA is compared to the competing attention modules in Section~\ref{sec:ablation-sota-attention}, and ablation study for the two adapative designes of ACLA is performed in Section~\ref{sec:ablation-two-adaptive-designs}.
+The benefit of automatic search for referred layers is discussed in Section~\ref{sec:ablation-referred-layers}.
+The visualization of keys selected by ACLA are illustrated in Figure~\ref{fig:key_sample_vis} and Figure~\ref{fig:more_visualization}.

+This paper is organized as follows.
+Section~\ref{sec:related-works} introduces the related works including neural networks for image restoration, attention mechanism, and neural architecture search.
+The detailed formulation of ACLA is introduced in Section~\ref{sec:ACLA}.
+The experimental results of ACLA for various image restoration tasks and the ablation studies of ACLA are reported in Section~\ref{sec:experiments}.
+We conclude the paper in Section~\ref{sec:conclusion}.